maritime-labs/calypso-anemometer/README.rst

 ===============

-The `Calypso UP10 ultrasonic portable solar wind meter`_ is a Bluetooth, solar-powered, pocket-sized ultrasonic anemometer.
+The `Calypso UP10 ultrasonic portable solar wind meter`_ is a Bluetooth, solar-powered, pocket-sized, ultrasonic anemometer.
 No power cords or data wires needed.

 Resources: